 Slovak Paradise National Park, Slovakia

-Part of the mountain range, Slovak Paradise National Park, lies in the region of Banská Bystrica, Prešov, and Košice.
+Part of the mountain range, Slovak Paradise National Park, lies in the region of Banská Bystrica, Prešov, and Košice in Slovakia.
 There are abundant waterfalls, rivers, and streams that dot this paradise.
 Deep rocky gorges will enchant you, and Veľký Sokol is the longest one.

 Visit this place for its natural beauty.
 The hiking trails are equipped with bridges, chains, and ladders.
 What makes it one of the unique places in Europe is the fact that there are multiple caves in the area, but the only one – Dobšinská Ice Cave, a UNESCO World Heritage Site is accessible to the public.